eschleining/RESTJsonSort/README.md

 </servers>
 ```

-Should your tomcat manager listen to another address than `http://localhost:8080/manager/text` you will have to add the `url` tag to the `pom.xml` in the `RESTSortServer` directory:
+Should your tomcat manager listen on another address than `http://localhost:8080/manager/text` you will have to add the `url` tag to the `pom.xml` in the `RESTSortServer` directory:
 ```xml
 <plugin>
 				<groupId>org.apache.tomcat.maven</groupId>